Shimanshushinde/S3-to-DynamoDB-Data-Pipeline-with-Lambda/README.md

 # Amazon S3 to DynamoDB Data Pipeline with Lambda.
-This guide is to create a project where data from an S3 bucket triggers a Lambda function to copy information into DynamoDB.
+This project aims to automate the process of triggering an AWS Lambda function upon the arrival of new data in an S3 bucket.
+The Lambda function is designed to extract relevant information from the newly uploaded data and store it in DynamoDB for further processing and analysis.

 # Architecture of the Project
 ![Untitled Diagram](https://github.com/Shimanshushinde/3-Tier-WebAap-Architecture/assets/137445826/9c0dcfde-233f-48ce-b3b3-2c112ff5ca1d)